smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![android]
 In this guide we take you through the steps to get our sample project, Hello Sdl Android, running and connected to Sdl Core as well as showing up on the generic HMI.

 First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_android).
-It is a package within the SDL Android library.
+The Hello Sdl Android app is a package within the SDL Android library.

 Open the project in [Android Studio](https://developer.android.com/studio/index.html).
 We will exclusively use Android Studio as it is the current supported platform for Android development.

 ## Getting Started
-If you are not using a Ford TDK for development, we will assume that you have [SDL Core](https://github.com/smartdevicelink/sdl_core) (We recommend Ubuntu 16.04) and an [HMI](https://github.com/smartdevicelink/generic_hmi) set up prior to this point.
-Most people getting started with this tutorial will not have a Ford TDK, so sample outputs will be using Sdl Core and our Generic HMI.
+If you are not using a production head unit for development, we recommend using [SDL Core](https://github.com/smartdevicelink/sdl_core) and this [Generic HMI](https://github.com/smartdevicelink/generic_hmi) for testing.
+Example screenshots for this tutorial were created using SDL Core and Generic HMI.

 If you don't want to set up a virtual machine for testing, we offer [Manticore](https://smartdevicelink.com/resources/manticore/), which is a free service that allows you to test your apps via TCP/IP in the cloud.

 !!!
 NOTE
-Sdl Core and an HMI or Manticore are needed to run Hello Sdl Android and to ensure that it connects !!!
+SDL Core and an HMI or Manticore are needed to run Hello Sdl Android and to ensure that it connects !!!

 ### Build Flavors